Farmers Markets Increase Access to Fresh, Nutritious Food

 - At farmers markets in low-income areas, 6 in 10 shoppers said that they could find better prices at the markets than at their grocery.

-- A 2011 study of markets in the southeast and Appalachia concluded that in 74% of communities, farmers market produce (conventional) was less expensive than supermarket produce, on average by 22%.
+- A 2011 study of southeast and Appalachia markets found that in 74% of communities, conventional farmers market produce was less expensive than supermarket produce, on average by 22%.

 - In one study, average produce prices were 9% lower at farmers’ markets than at supermarkets in 12 North Carolina counties.